 Field sampling to assess the distribution and abundance of O. mykiss in the Ventura/Matilija Basin by Thomas R. Payne & Associates (TRPA) was limited in 2009 due to the unavailability of County, State, and Federal funds.
-The 2009 survey was wholly funded by private contribution from Patagonia, Inc., with volunteer field assistance by Matilija Coalition and NMFS.
-The 2009 sampling encompassed four study sites (of 11 original sites) that have been found in recent surveys to contain significant numbers of O. mykiss that are potentially derived from anadromous adults, e.g., only sites below Matilija Dam (Figure 1).
+The 2009 survey was wholly funded by private contribution from Patagonia, Inc., through the Surfrider Foundation, with volunteer field assistance by Matilija Coalition and NMFS.
+The August 2009 sampling encompassed four study sites (of 11 original sites) that have been found in recent surveys to contain significant numbers of O. mykiss that are potentially derived from anadromous adults, e.g., only sites below Matilija Dam (Figure 1).
 The one-mile long Ven 3 study site occurs in the "living reach" of Casitas Springs, where groundwater emerges from the long dry channel below Robles Diversion Dam, and includes the habitats surrounding the San Antonio Creek confluence.
-The Ven 5 study site extends 1⁄2 -mile below the confluence of the Lower North Fork Matilija Creek (LNF).
-The two LNF sites are 1⁄2 -mile in length, with the LNFnew site located immediately above the Ojai Quarry, and the LNFmid study site just downstream of Wheeler Gorge.
+The Ven 5 study site extends 1/2 -mile below the confluence of the Lower North Fork Matilija Creek (LNF).
+The two LNF sites are 1/2 mile in length, with the LNFnew site located immediately above the Ojai Quarry, and the LNFmid study site just downstream of Wheeler Gorge.
+Additional sampling was also conducted in September 2009 just downstream of the Ven 3 study site at Foster Park as part of an independent study, consequently the 2009 abundance estimates for Ven 3 area presented both with and without the Foster Park data.